 By Zama Madondo

-War on women
+War on Women

 War is described by the Oxford dictionary as “a sustained campaign against an undesirable situation or activity.”
 In the case of the United States (U.S), the “undesirable situation or activity” is women having access to abortion.
 While discussing anti-abortion laws recently, senator Kirsten Gillibrand said “I hope America’s women are paying attention because President Trump has started a war on America’s women.”
-Abortion is legal in all fifty states under the Roe v.
-Wade 1973 Supreme Court decision.
-However, this year, a number of stringent anti-abortion bills have been passed which restrict a woman’s access to the procedure.
-Alabama has the strictest ban that makes abortion virtually impossible regardless of rape or incest.
+Under the Roe v.
+Wade Supreme Court decision, abortion is legal in all U.S. states.
+However, this year, stringent anti-abortion bills restricting women from accessing abortion were passed.
+Alabama has the strictest ban which makes abortion virtually impossible regardless of rape or incest.
 Doctors performing abortions in Alabama can face up to ninety-nine years in prison.
-Georgia, Ohio, Kentucky, Mississippi and Missouri also proposed “heartbeat bills” this year, which were successfully signed into law.
-The heartbeat bill bans abortions after a fetal heartbeat is detected, which can be as early as six weeks into a pregnancy.
+Ohio, Missouri, Georgia, Kentucky, and Mississippi proposed heartbeat bills which were signed into law.
+The heartbeat bill bans abortions after a fetus’ heartbeat has been detected, which tends to happen six weeks into pregnancy.
 According to CNN and Time Magazine, abortion was not always a moral and public issue.
 In fact, abortion was thought to be a decision between a woman and her doctor, and abortion drugs were a thriving business.
-Drugs were “advertised in newspapers and could be bought from pharmacists, physicians and even through the mail.
+CNN’s Jessica Ravitz says drugs were “advertised in newspapers and could be bought from pharmacists, physicians, and even through the mail.
 If drugs didn’t work, women could visit practitioners for instrumental procedures.”

 All of this changed when superstar Televangelist preacher Jerry Fallwell, joined a political coalition before the U.S presidential elections in the 1980s.
-Fallwell and his coalition founded the Moral Majority, an anti-abortion, anti-Equal Rights Amendment and anti-gay rights for a “moral America.”
+Fallwell and his coalition founded the Moral Majority, which was against abortion, Equal Rights Amendment, and gay rights for a “moral America.”
 Their plan was to get a representative for their conservative views voted into office.
-Once in office, the representative would elect pro-life judges into the Supreme Court to repeal Roe v.
+Once in office, the representative would elect pro-life judges to the Supreme Court to repeal Roe v.
 Wade, and inspire the “untapped majority” of Evangelicals to participate in politics.
 They eventually settled on Ronald Reagan as their representative.
 Reagan publicly endorsed the Evangelical political agenda, sparking Evangelical participation in politics.
 However, he was unable to get evangelical laws passed.
-Years later, Jerry Fallwell’s son, Jerry Fallwell Jr., became a prominent Evangelical voice in support of Trump.
+Years later, Jerry Fallwell’s son, Jerry Fallwell Jr., became a prominent supporter of Trump.
 Just like Reagan, Trump had the same campaign slogan and he too vowed to elect pro-life judges into the Supreme Court to challenge Roe v.
 Wade (which he has done).
 According to Time magazine, Trump has the support of 70% of Evangelicals today.
 The Guttmacher Institute’s 2017 study states that 75% of women seeking abortions are from poor or low-income backgrounds, and 49% of these women are living below the federal poverty line.
 The same institute observes that the women most affected by a lack of access to abortion procedures in the U.S are poor black and Hispanic women.

-Therefore, using intersectionality as an analytical tool, helps one to understand complexity.
-As divisions do not solely exist between “protector” and “protected”, but also exist along the lines of race, gender and class, it is therefore pertinent that an intersectional framework is applied when analyzing security performances and their complex impact on the “protected”.
+Therefore, using intersectionality as an analytical tool helps one to understand complexity.
+As divisions do not solely exist between ‘protector’ and ‘protected’, but also exist along the lines of race, gender, and class, it is therefore pertinent that an intersectional framework is applied when analyzing security performances and their complex impact on the ‘protected’.

-As performances of protection become more central to state security, the connection between these performances, hegemonic masculinity and gender (performativity) needs to be factored in.
-Feminist scholars agree that “…protection offered, while beneficial in specific instances; is a bad arrangement for the protected.
-Protection is therefore less about what is provided than it is about the effects of the performances undertaken in its name.”
-In the case study on the war on women (anti-abortion), the U.S government’s willingness to act as a “citizen warrior” that protects unborn babies by preventing women from making what is deemed to be a ‘bad’ or ‘regrettable’ moral decision
+As performances of protection become more central to state security, the connection between these performances, hegemonic masculinity, and gender (performativity) need to be factored in.
+According to Wadley, feminist scholars agree that “…protection offered, while beneficial in specific instances; is a bad arrangement for the protected.
+Protection is, therefore, less about what is provided than it is about the effects of the performances undertaken in its name.”
+In the case study on the war on women (anti-abortion), the U.S government’s willingness to act as a ‘citizen warrior’ that protects unborn babies by preventing women from making what is deemed to be a ‘bad’ or ‘regrettable’ moral decision

-Although Wadley makes some valid observations in his article, I felt that the following points were missing from his assessment of masculinity and protection: an acknowledgment that war is not only external to the state, that violence is not only physical, recognition of the influence of religion (and other internal entities) on state priorities, the idea that the “protected” could simultaneously be the “dangerous other;” and the idea that the “protected” are not just one, equally-affected homogenous group.
+Although Wadley makes some valid observations in his article regarding masculinity and protection, I felt that the following points were missing from his assessment of masculinity and protection: an acknowledgment that war is not only external to the state, that violence is not only physical, recognition of the influence of religion (and other internal entities) on state priorities, the idea that the ‘protected’ could simultaneously be the ‘dangerous other,’ and the idea that the ‘protected’ are not just one, equally-affected homogenous group.
 As long as these aspects are ignored, the nuanced experiences of those who are most affected will